-The Court of Appeals has made it clear that a paramour provision should be included only if a fact-specific analysis of the evidence reveals that the child’s best interests depend on it.
+The court said a paramour provision should be included if a fact-specific analysis of the evidence reveals that the child’s best interests depend on it.

 By Marlene Eskind Moses and Beth A. Townsend

 The so-called “paramour provision” often included in Permanent Parenting Plans across the state of Tennessee prohibits the parents from allowing a boyfriend or girlfriend to stay overnight while the children are present.
 It usually states something along these lines:

 During the times the Mother and Father are exercising parenting time with their child[ren], neither of them will have a member of the opposite sex who is not related to them by blood or marriage stay overnight.